rafaeljusto/gocnab/README.md

 func main() {
 	e1 := example{
 		FieldA: 123,
-		FieldB: "This is a text",
+		FieldB: "THIS IS A TEST",
 		FieldC: 50.30,
 		FieldD: 445,
 		FieldE: true,